finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the portfolio definition.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio definition.
-Defaults to return the latest version of the portfolio definition if not specified.
+Defaults to returning the latest version of the portfolio definition if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto the portfolio.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. try {
       Portfolio result = apiInstance.getPortfolio(scope, code, effectiveAt, asAt, propertyKeys);